mar10/fancytree/README.md

 This implies, that the API is not finalized yet: events, functions, and parameters are still subject to change.

+You may request and vote for new features on the experimental [Scrumboard](https://trello.com/b/0eSYdyQv).

 See the [change log](https://github.com/mar10/fancytree/blob/master/CHANGELOG.md) for details (including **changes that break backwards compatibility**).